patrickcamillo/patrickcamillo.com/content/english/_index.md

 Hi!
 My name is Patrick.

 I live in São Paulo/Brasil.
-I like technology a lot (I study and write about it), music, books, leatherworking and deep conversations about life.
+I'm passionate about technology (I study and write about it), music, books, leatherworking and deep conversations about life.
 Read my [about](/en/about) page for more.

 You can find me on these networks, if that's your thing: